-In addition, these NADMS goals are consistent with the urbanizing character of this portion of North Bethesda.
-They will be achievable through a combination of land use (density, diversity and design) and zoning requirements, transit improvements, and supportive TDM programs, such as shuttles and bike-sharing, managed by the North Bethesda Transportation Management District.
+NADMS goals will be achieved through a combination of land use (density, diversity and design) and zoning requirements, transit improvements, and supportive TDM programs managed by the North Bethesda Transportation Management District.

 8.1.7 Rockville Pike

 Rockville Pike (MD 355) is a State road that serves as the primary north-south roadway between both White Flint Sector Plan areas and the City of Rockville.